The mysteries of the Rosary : part 228 Jan 2015, by Mater Dei in

 THE FIVE MYSTERIES OF LIGHT:

-Though John hesitated but he eventually baptized him at Jesus’ insistence (Mt.
+Though John hesitated, he eventually baptized him at Jesus’ insistence (Mt.
 3:13-17).
-The baptism of Jesus is a revelation of who he is; his identity and his mission.
-John said that he will baptize with the Holy Spirit and with fire, while the Father’s voice was heard, saying, “this is my beloved Son, with whom I am well pleased”.
+The baptism of Jesus is a revelation of who he is, his identity, and his mission.
+John said that he would baptize with the Holy Spirit and with fire, while the Father’s voice was heard, saying, “this is my beloved Son, with whom I am well pleased.”
 Jesus actually needed no baptism, but he accepted it as an approval of it and to sanctify the water for our use.
-Are you baptized? do you know he who was revealed by the Father?
-Pray that the Holy Spirit may lead you into deeper knowledge of God and ask the Holy Mother of Jesus to help you.
+Are you baptized?
+Do you know he who was revealed by the Father?
+Pray that the Holy Spirit may lead you into a deeper knowledge of God and ask the Holy Mother of Jesus to help you.

-God’s word is God (Jn.1:1); Jesus proclaimed himself to the world, the light that darkness cannot overcome.
+God’s word is God (Jn.1:1); he proclaimed himself to the world, the light that darkness cannot overcome.
 As we meditate on the mysteries of the Rosary, we stand on the authority of the word of God.
-Jesus reveals himself to us daily in his word and Mary his mother treasured these words in her heart.
+Jesus reveals himself to us daily in his word, and Mary, his mother, treasured these words in her heart.
 Let us daily call on Mary to help us meditate on the word of God as she did.

-(3) THE WEDDING AT CANA: This is the first of Jesus’ miracle and it was performed in a wedding in Cana.
-Jesus and his disciples were invited to a wedding feast, Mary the mother of Jesus was there also.
-At a point the party ran out of wine, it was to be an embarrassing moment for the couple, but Mary interceded.
-She said to her Son; “they have no wine”.
-That had nothing to do with Jesus, in fact he said, “my hour has not come.”
-Though his hour had not come, but the mother interceded and he performed the miracle; changing water into wine to save the couple from shame (Jn.
+(3) THE WEDDING AT CANA: This is the first of Jesus’ miracles, and it was performed at a wedding in Cana.
+Jesus and his disciples were invited to a wedding feast, Mary, the mother of Jesus, was there also.
+When the party ran out of wine, it was to be an embarrassing moment for the couple, but Mary interceded.
+She said to her Son, “they have no wine.”
+That had nothing to do with Jesus; in fact, he said, “my hour has not come.”
+Though his hour had not come, the mother interceded, and he performed the miracle, changing water into wine to save the couple from shame (Jn.
 2:1-12).

 (5) THE INSTITUTION OF THE HOLY EUCHARIST: Here, Jesus presents himself as the bread of life.
 When it was time to celebrate the Passover with his apostles, he changed the meaning of the Jewish meaning of the Passover meal into a celebration of his death and resurrection.
-While they were at table, Jesus took the bread and said; “this is my body” and not just bread any longer.
-In a similar way he took the cup of wine and said; “this is my blood” not just wine.
+While they were at the table, Jesus took the bread and said, “this is my body,” and not just bread any longer.
+Similarly, he took the cup of wine and said, “this is my blood,” not just wine.